SuperOfficeDocs/superoffice-docs/docs/en/api/archive-providers/reference/emailflowsandfolders.md

 uid: EmailFlowsAndFolders
 title: EmailFlowsAndFolders
 description: Archive of EmailFlows and Folders.
-keywords:
-  - "archive"
-  - "provider"
-  - "archive provider"
-  - "EmailFlowsAndFolders"
-so.generated: true
-so.date: 05.25.2023
-so.topic: reference
+keywords: EmailFlowsAndFolders archive provider so.generated: true so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

 # "EmailFlowsAndFolders"